""

 Students gain knowledge on factors that affect professional development and practice theory, use an action research approach to reflect on their practice, and promote professional development.

-The methodology of action research is introduced and how it affects preschool practice.
-Previous studies show that action research gives teachers opportunities to reflect on their practice and improve themselves as professionals.
-In light of this, students get to understand the value of action research along with studying their practice, in collaboration with other students, university teachers, and field-based mentors.
+The methodology of action research is introduced, and its impact on preschool practice is discussed.
+Previous studies show that action research provides teachers with opportunities to reflect on their practice and improve as professionals.
+In light of this, students come to understand the value of action research and of studying their practice, in collaboration with other students, university teachers, and field-based mentors.

 Students reflect on their practice, knowledge, values, and beliefs.
-Students choose an issue to focus on, read theories related to the issue, and create research questions and research proposals.
-For this, they reflect on the professional knowledge they have gained through their studies as well as their experience from working in preschool.
+Students choose an issue to focus on, read theories relevant to it, and develop research questions and research proposals.
+For this, they reflect on the professional knowledge they have gained through their studies and their experience working in preschool.
 Along they collect data that supports their reflection and develop their practice.

 Fieldwork

-The fieldwork lasts during the school year, from August until December.
-Students attend classes at the university regularly.
+Students attend classes regularly at the university.
 See the study plan at Canvas.

 Face-to-face learning